Families can be left in a precarious situation if the unforeseen were to happen

 Life is full of uncertainties – and while we insure cars, houses and even holiday arrangements, when it comes to ourselves and our family, often insurance is overlooked and undervalued.
 The simple truth is we can get too ill to carry on working or tragically die too soon, either through serious illness or accident.
 These events are random, and they can potentially affect us all.

-Recent changes to bereavement benefits, and their continued unavailability to those in cohabiting relationships, mean that it’s more important than ever for fathers to review their financial protection needs and seek advice to make sure their household is covered.
+Recent changes to bereavement benefits, and their continued unavailability to those in cohabiting relationships, mean that it’s more important than ever for parents and providers to review their financial protection needs and seek advice to make sure their household is covered.

 The impact of losing the family breadwinner can be devastating – missed mortgage repayments, savings depleted, your home being sold, your family’s standard of living eroded, with stress and worry all too evident.